eleniel-mocna/CellCNN/README.md

 CellCNN is a tool for sensitive detection of rare disease-associated cell subsets via representation learning.

+## Requirements

+This tool is developed mainly for a unix server.
+Docker should provide sufficient portability, but sometimes it does weird stuff (mainly on Win...)

+Also because this tool will run mostly on servers it might not be usable in low-memory enviroments.
+The available memory should be at least 2x the dataset size.
+I.e: for the 20GB dataset that is provided there should be at least 40GB of free memory for this tool.
+This tool has been tested on a computer with 64 GB of RAM and ran fine on the provided dataset.

+There are no more requirements that I am aware of as of today.

 ## Instalation

 This tool is provided via a docker with an rstudio interface.
 To run this tool,